Can I weld Aluminum with a MIG welder?

 This size of MIG welder is for light occasional Aluminum welds only.

-You will not be able to weld Aluminum with a flux core only welder.
-I have a document that explains why there is no flux core Aluminum wire should you want to take a look.
+You’ll find you can’s weld Aluminum with a flux core only welder.
+There’s a document that explains why there is no flux core Aluminum wire should you want to take a look.

-Aluminum MIG Welding Tips: Choosing Your Contact Tip
+When MIG Welding Aluminum: Pick Your Contact Tip

 Aluminum as it heats up expands.